 11. Sling TV

 Sling TV is another paid Live TV streaming website that mainly caters to people who’re looking for an economical option to supplement their pre-existing VOD subscriptions.
 Owned by DISH Network, Sling TV offers two chief packages – Sling Orange and Sling Blue.
-Sling Orange is priced at $20/month and includes about 25 basic channels like ESPN, ESPN2, ESPN3, TNT, HGTV, TBS, Food Network, Cartoon Network, Travel Channel, A&E, AMC, CNN, Viceland, ABC Family, History Channel, Bloomberg, and Disney channel.
+Sling Orange is priced at $25/month and includes about 25 basic channels like ESPN, ESPN2, ESPN3, TNT, HGTV, TBS, Food Network, Cartoon Network, Travel Channel, A&E, AMC, CNN, Viceland, ABC Family, History Channel, Bloomberg, and Disney channel.

 Some live TV streaming sites are free while a few are subscription-based.
 We’d recommend you to pick one based on your requirements and region.
 If you are looking to cut the cord completely, it is better to opt for an all-encompassing service such as Hulu or USTV Now and get the premium channels as well.

 Note, that these plans could quickly add up and prove to be as expensive as cable TV packages, if not more.
 But, they still offer a lot of flexibility and convenience.
 If you only wish to watch Live TV for important games or news shows, a basic Live TV service such a Sling TV, could get the job done.
 They’re cheap and enable customization.
 At last, follow neptunofilms.com for more of such articles.